In slum of Chavez's political birth, a tomb and baseball diamond

 Hovering over Santana were two young men in combat boots, green army pants and red bandannas tied around their necks identifying them as members of the La Piedrita "colectivo" - one of the many armed squads of die-hard Chavistas who patrol slums and, critics say, dispense vigilante justice.

-The colectivos mobilized entire neighbourhoods to take to the streets demanding Chavez be restored to power after he was deposed by opponents in a two-day coup in 2002.
+The colectivos mobilized entire neighborhoods to take to the streets demanding Chavez be restored to power after he was deposed by opponents in a two-day coup in 2002.

 Santana said it was fitting that Chavez's body would be put on display in this part of Caracas.